We are proud to harvest premium, sustainable seafood – using the safest, most responsible, and innovative practices in the world.

 The Eastern Canada Offshore Lobster fishery was the first lobster fishery in North America to achieve Marine Stewardship Council (MSC) certification.
 While the offshore fishery will voluntarily exit the MSC program at the end of 2020, the sustainability measures that were in place for 10 years of successful certification continue to be in effect.

-We are working with the DFO to continue the scientific study on gear tending times.
-The next phase of the research will collect a year’s worth of data based on prescribed scientific methods informed by external scientists.
-We are committed to sharing the findings of this work so that the results can inform the management of the fishery.
+We are continuing to work on a second phase of the research, which collected a year’s worth of data based on prescribed methods informed by external scientists.
+This research is being published in the scientific literature in keeping with our commitment to transparency.
+This work will further inform the management of the fishery.

 We also recognize the risk of entanglements to marine mammals, especially the critically endangered North Atlantic Right Whale.
 The risk to whales from our operations is already very low, but we continue to actively work with gear manufacturers to determine what other innovations can be made to further reduce risk.